Not just AUM: Edward Jones embraces financial planning for a flat fee

 Adam Dell, the founder and CEO of Domain Money, said many of the services Edward Jones is including in its new offering have, of course, long been provided to a greater or lesser extent by large firms.
 The trouble, he said, is that comprehensive financial planning has tended to be viewed as a "loss leader" that makes little money on its own but helps to bring in more client assets and eventually higher AUM fees.

 The flaw in that business model, Dell said, is that it gives advisors few direct rewards for going beyond basic investment management.
-Firms need to realign their incentives to ensure wealth managers are giving clients the services they actually want.
+Firms need to realign their incentives to ensure wealth managers have a compelling reason to give clients the services they actually want.

 "This is a trend that will just continue growing," Dell said.
 "For most clients, investment management and financial planning really are part of the same equation.
 Your investments are just a subcomponent of your overall taxable brokerage account.
 And how that is managed and how your 401(k) investments are managed are really subcomponents of financial planning."